hamkerlab/Dinkelbach2022_ANNarchyAutoTuning/README.md

 The data generation can be started by simply call *run.sh*, by default the resulting .csv file is stored in *datasets*.
 You can modify both storage folder and name in the .sh but please note, that the other scripts in *ml* need to be adjusted too.

-If you want to modify the compiler flags, or the CUDA compiler is not installed in a default place you can use the *annarchy.json* file to influence the compilation of ANNarchy.
+If you want to modify the compiler flags, or the CUDA compiler is not installed in a default place you can use the *annarchy.json* file to influence the compilation of ANNarchy (see details below).

 ## Training the ML models